-The above objectives are kept under review by the Board of Directors so as to ensure they are aligned with Nestlé's business objectives and its strategic ambition.
+The above objectives are kept under review by the Board of Directors to ensure that they are aligned with Nestlé's business objectives and its strategic ambition.

 Business and functional objectives

 Business and functional objectives are determined by the CEO for each member of the Executive Board.
 They are related to the individual area of responsibility and are of a financial or non-financial nature.